(Yellowing of Skin)

 - Unexplained weight loss

-- Limit your alcohol intake to no more than two drinks a day for men or one drink a day for women.
+- Drink alcohol in moderation.
+Moderation is no more than 2 drinks per day for men or 1 drink per day for women.

-- Be careful mixing alcohol with over-the-counter and prescription medication.
+- Be careful mixing alcohol with over-the-counter and prescription medication, such as acetaminophen.

 - Avoid exposure to industrial chemicals.